 A staggering 58% of all nonprofit websites rely on WordPress, making it the top CMS (content management system) for organizations like yours.
 That’s because of the platform’s flexibility, affordability, and adaptability, meaning that it’s able to keep pace with the ever-evolving standards of website design.
 With WordPress, your nonprofit website can be visually appealing while aligning with the latest trends, best practices, and user expectations.
 Like those triple-pane windows we mentioned earlier, WordPress adds value while saving you money over the long haul.

 Many high-quality platforms that host websites have hopped aboard the WordPress train.
-Hosting providers like SiteGround and Bluehost offer seamless WordPress installations, making setup simple.
+Hosting providers like SiteGround and Hostinger offer seamless WordPress installations, making setup simple.
 These platforms also enable effortless management of multiple WordPress websites, making it a breeze for your nonprofit to expand its online presence if necessary without technical hiccups.
 And if you choose dedicated hosting that’s optimized for WordPress, your website is sure to load swiftly and efficiently.

 4. WordPress is as flexible as you are.